Skip to main content

 What should I wear to Dartmoor Inn?

 Come as you are, within reason.
 This is a rustic Dartmoor pub at ££ pricing, not a fine-dining room.
 Walking boots are not out of place given the location near Lydford Gorge.
-The Michelin Plate recognition reflects cooking quality, not dress expectations, and the shabby-chic interior sets a firmly casual register.
+The Michelin Plate recognition reflects cooking quality, not dress expectations, the shabby-chic interior sets a firmly casual register.
 You would be overdressed in a suit; you would be perfectly comfortable in smart-casual weekend clothes.

 What should I order at Dartmoor Inn?